Is the Interlinking of Rivers desirable? If yes, is it feasible?

 This is not true.

-Several Environmentalists have realized the great advantages, as the Programme will enhance an opportunity to address some of the vexing concerns pertaining to environment and ecology.
+Several Environmentalists have realized the great advantages, as the Program will enhance an opportunity to address some of the vexing concerns pertaining to environment and ecology.
 There can be a boon to forest cover as a considerable spread can be assured wherever the links will enable water transfer.
 Similarly, there can be a better control over minimum flows in streams that can go dry otherwise.
 The transfer of water from water rich to deficit basins and rivers in peninsular region will cause better revival of flows in some streams which almost dry in non monsoons.

 Viewed in this manner, there are both environmental costs and benefits, which will be looked into in totality.
 It is wrong to conclude pre mature that environmental costs will be heavy to make the ILR unviable.